Yatin-Uppal/instasdr-internal/blog/2019-05-28-first-blog-post/index.md

 ---
-slug: first-blog
+slug: test-1-blog
 title: Welcome
-description: InstaSDR.ai is a platform for SDR-based software-defined radio.
+description: A brief description of your blog post that will be displayed with a larger font size.
 authors: [slorber, yangshun]
-tags: [facebook, featured]
+tags: [docusaurus, featured]
 ---

 ![Docusaurus Plushie](./deployment.png)
 <!-- truncate -->
-Here is the description of the blog post.
 [Docusaurus blogging features](https://docusaurus.io/docs/blog) are powered by the [blog plugin](https://docusaurus.io/docs/api/plugins/@docusaurus/plugin-content-blog).

 Here are a few tips you might find useful.